 With either option, it's important to remember that using money from your life insurance policy or annuity to pay for long-term care will have other effects.
 For example, if you use a deferred annuity to cover long-term care expenses, you'll have less money in the annuity.
 If you use money from your life insurance policy to pay for long-term care, your beneficiary will get a smaller death benefit.
 For example, suppose your policy has a \$100,000 death benefit and you use \$60,000 for long-term care.
 Then your beneficiary will get a \$40,000 death benefit, not \$100,000.
-The cash value of your policy also could be lower taxable income.
+The cash value of your policy also could be lower individual under such contracts, up to IRS-defined limits will be excludable from taxable income.
 Amounts received in excess of those limits will be excludable only to the extent used to cover actual Long-Term Care services.